py-pdf/pypdf/docs/user/file-size.md

 * `remove_identicals` enables/disables compression merging identical objects.
 * `remove_orphans` enables/disables suppression of unused objects.

-It is recommended to apply this process just before writing to file/stream.
+It is recommended to apply this process just before writing to the file/stream.

 It depends on the PDF how well this works, but we have seen an 86% file reduction (from 5.7 MB to 0.8 MB) within a real PDF.